Knowledge hub

 Can I teach with this software?

-The Mimics Innovation Suite can be a powerful aid in teaching.
-If you want to teach your students with our software, we have a student edition available, which has limited import functionalities.
-Please contact your local account manager for more information.
+Mimics can be a powerful aid in teaching.
+If you want to teach your students with our software, we have a student edition available, which has limited import functionality.
+You can learn more about Mimics for academia here.

 Can I use this software for my academic research?

-Yes, for academic institutes who do not need our software for clinical or commercial use, we have dedicated offers, giving you access to the suite at an academic rate.
+Yes, for academic institutes who do not need our software for clinical or commercial use, we have dedicated offers, giving you access to the platform at an academic rate.

 What is the added value of software maintenance?

-The Software Maintenance Plan (SMP) ensures you get all the benefits of your software and reduces your business risk in case of software or hardware issues.
+The Software Maintenance Plan (SMP) ensures you get all the benefits of your software and reduces the business risk in case of software or hardware issues.
+You’ll also gain access to local support from our experienced application engineers.

 How can I download the latest version of my licensed Materialise software product?